Cinnamon Girl (Lana Del Rey song): Ann Powers controversy

 Del Rey took to Twitter to denounce the article, writing that "...I don't even relate to one observation you made about the music.
 There's nothing uncooked about me.
 To write about me is nothing like it is to be with me.
 Never had a persona.
 Never needed one.
 Never will", in one tweet and "So don't call yourself a fan like you did in the article and don't count your editor one either—I may never never have made bold political or cultural statements before- because my gift is the warmth I live my life with and the self reflection I share generously", in another one.

 Following backlash from Del Rey's fans, Powers refused to change her opinion, stating that: "It is a critic's responsibility to be thoughtful and honest to herself in responding to artists' work, and an artist's prerogative to disagree with that response.
 I respect Lana Del Rey and hope that her music continues to receive the passionate appreciation it has received for years."
 Powers then took to Twitter to announce she would be taking a few days off of social media, encouraging people "I still think NFR is a deeply compelling, crucial album and hope everyone spends time listening to it (and goes back to Ultraviolence and Lust for Life too)..."

 Shortly afterwards, Del Rey received criticism from music critics and fans of Powers alike.
-Jessica Hopper criticized Del Rey taking offense to Powers' critic of "Cinnamon Girl", citing Powers' coverage of female artists as what she believes to be what has allowed women to be taken more seriously in the music industry.
+Jessica Hopper criticized Del Rey taking offense to Powers's critique of "Cinnamon Girl", citing Powers' coverage of female artists as what she believes to be what has allowed women to be taken more seriously in the music industry.
 The conflict became a top story on Twitter, with "Ann Powers" and "Cinnamon Girl" becoming trending topics nationwide in the US and several other territories.